Ayazini, İhsaniye

 Ayazini is a village in the İhsaniye District, Afyonkarahisar Province, Turkey.
 Its population is 945 (2021).
-It is a historical place settled by Phrygians, Ancient Romans, Byzantines and Seljuks.
+It is a historical place settled by Phrygians, Ancient Romans, Medieval Greeks and Seljuks.
 There are dwellings, churches and tomb chambers in rock-cut architecture at the archaeological site.

 Overview

 The name of the settlement, a Turkish derivation of the Greek "Aya Sion" (Αγία Σιών), was changed to "Ayazin" in 1910.

 Ayazini took the municipality status on 29 December 1998.
 The status was revoked at the 2013 reorganisation due to the decrease of the village population to under 2,000.
 The village headman is Bekir Yılmaz.

 Location

 Ayazini is located north of Afyonkarahisar, and reachable 4.7 km east of the Afyonkarahisar-Eskişehir highway D.665 27 km.
 It is situated in the so-called "Phrygian Valley".